Alejandro-Serna17/PiTunes/README.md

      ```bash
      python3 testSpotify.py
      ```
      - Authenticate on the Spotify window
      - Close the window

+#### (Optional) Test GUI Display
+1. Update `display.py` with your device ID, client ID, and client Secret with the data we got before.
+2. Save and run the script:
+     ```bash
+     python3 display.py
+     ```
+     - On a device connected to your Spotify account, play a song.
+     - Once a song is being played, album artwork as well as playback information will be displayed.
+3. Once done, press `esc` to exit the program.

 ### Using PiTunes
 #### Assign Music to RFID Tags